Nymphaea alba: Phytochemistry

 It contains the active alkaloids nupharine and nymphaeine, and is a sedative and an aphrodisiac/anaphrodisiac depending on sources.
 Although roots and stalks are used in traditional herbal medicine along with the flower, the petals and other flower parts are the most potent.
 Alcohol can be used to extract the active alkaloids, and it also boosts the sedative effects.
 The root of the plant was used by monks and nuns for hundreds of years as an anaphrodisiac, being crushed and mixed with wine.
 In the earliest printed medical textbooks, authors maintained this use, though warning against consuming large and frequent doses.

 Cultivation

-Nymphaea alba needs plenty of space since it grows up to 4 in tall and 3 to 5 ft wide.
-This plant performs best under full sun in loamy soil and undisturbed water.
-The basket covers the plant with a pea shingle placed under the water's surface around 6 to 10 inches, and the lower part of the plant can be twice the initial planting depth when the plant is formed.
-This plant can be fed during the growing season by proprietary aquatic fertilizer.

-Water Lilly is valuable and nutritious when people can use the peduncle and young leaf for vegetables, and rhizomes can be used as food supplements; moreover, local people can use different parts of the plant for various purposes, such as making herbal medicine to treat diarrhea, piles or cough, or using as a fragrance and ornamental properties.
-Therefore, Nymphaceae alba (water lily) is collected in the wild and displayed in the market.
+Nymphaea alba is a vigorous plant which needs plenty of space as the leaves can spread up to 1.5 m.
+It prefers to grow in clay or loam in full sun.
+When it is first introduced into the water, it should be placed rather shallow with the rhizome at around 20 cm below the surface.

+As the plant gets established it can be sunk deeper down to a depth of about 90 cm.
+In nature it regularly grows deeper than this.

+In north-eastern India young leaves and peduncles of Nymphaea alba and other species are harvested and eaten as vegetables.
+The rhizomes are also harvested to be boiled and eaten.
+Parts of the plant have been used as traditional medicine to treat diarrhea, piles, coughing and other ailments.

+The flowers are also harvested for decoration and for their pleasant smell, and have a long vase-life.